Everglades National Park Guide

 Adventure Paddle Tours is also a member of 1% for the Planet.
 This means 1% of each tour gets donated to the Everglades Foundation, so you will be supporting an eco-minded company!
 Learn about the different wildlife you’ll encounter with your Florida Naturalist Captain.
 They can tell you all you want to know about Mangrove Ecology, Manatee protection, and other interesting facts about the Everglades ecosystem.

 This was our favorite trail we did during our day in the park.
 It was the first hike as you entered the park, so it was quite busy.
 The 0.8-mile hike was the best area to spot wildlife.
 We saw alligators, turtles, various birds, and lots of unique fish.

 But the hammock contains a surprising variety of species that take unfamiliar forms.
 In the intense competition for light and space, the vegetation grows in layers.
 A botanist exploring this hammock in 1983 was so in awe of the profusion of bromeliads, royal palms, and orchids that he suggested the area as a federal park.
 His journey here from Miami took three days.

 You’ll see the scenery changing as hardwoods are taken over by young pine.
 Higher areas in the Everglades eventually become large hammocks, unless they are destroyed by fire first.
 Fire preserves the natural diversity of the Everglades, and is crucial to the regrowth process of the various ecosystems.

 A short walk will guide you to a beautiful overlook known as Pa-hay-okee.
-This ecosystem of freshwater marsh is a wide, shallow, slow moving “river of grass”.
+This ecosystem of the freshwater marsh is a wide, shallow, slow-moving “river of grass”.
 It’s amazing how large this green river of grass really was.
 It seemed to expand forever into the horizon- with the occasional tree sprouting out.